TheAnushervon/SQRS_Project-Simple-Notes-App/README.md

 TODO for us in the future, discover anomaly of translation service which brings 40 survived mutants (we guess all of them surviving for some reason, so we forced to exclude it from mutation...) and fix other survided 5-7 as well.

-Additionally we made a UI testing with SeleniumBase to simulate how potentially user will interact with our system:
+To simulate how potentially user will interact with our system - we made a **UI testing** with SeleniumBase:

 ```
 ...